ashisharya65/ashisharya65/README.md

 * I am a System Administrator from **India**.

-* I am currently working on
+* I am currently learning:

     - Azure
     - PowerShell
     - Endpoint Manager (Intune)

 * My aim is to become an **Infrastructure Developer**.